-Nikanewin Bursaries: Supporting First Nations Private Entrepreneurship
+Nikanewin Bursaries 2021: Supporting First Nations Private Entrepreneurship

-The First Nations of Quebec and Labrador Economic Development Commission (FNQLEDC) is proud to contribute to stimulating private entrepreneurship among First Nations members by launching the Nikanewin bursaries, which will be awarded to people with business projects to inspire them and help them move beyond the idea stage and take action.
+In 2021, the First Nations of Quebec and Labrador Economic Development Commission (FNQLEDC) is proud to contribute to stimulating private entrepreneurship among First Nations members by launching the Nikanewin bursaries, which will be awarded to people with business projects to inspire them and help them move beyond the idea stage and take action.

 The Nikanewin bursaries aim to support people with a business project and to encourage them to go from the idea to the action to make their projects a reality.
 They also aim to stimulate private entrepreneurship among First Nations members.